Standing Scapular Retraction

 Movement

 Squeeze your shoulder blades together.
 Hold this position for 5 seconds.
 You can pretend that you are trying to squeeze a pencil between your shoulder blades.
-Make sure the movement is coming from your shoulder blade muscles.

 Tips